This Policy sets out the following:

 Specifically, we may collect the following categories of information:

 a.
-During the enrolment process for the Memoir Writing Course Online, we may gather: Name, home address, billing address, e-mail address, telephone number, gender, occupation and age range.
+During the enrolment process for the Memoir Writing Course Online or the Memoir Writing Masterclass Online or for Private Writing Classes we may gather: Name, home address, billing address, e-mail address, telephone number, gender, occupation and age range.
 We do not collect or store credit/debit numbers as they are handled by a trusted third-party payment provider;

 b.
 For applications to Private Writing Classes Online, so to help you further by establishing your level of writing abilities we ask you to provide us with information such as: If you are involved with teaching or are a member of a writing group, plus outline details such as the type of group, number of writers, general location and how often you meet.
 We also may gather information about your writing details, if you have already attended workshops with Irene Graham or elsewhere, and the titles of any published works.